 If you find yourself in court where a judge is determining who will receive decision-making responsibility for your children, the judge will make their decision based on what is in the best interests of your child(ren).
 They may use the findings from any investigation and report from an Officer of the Children’s Lawyer clinical investigation and they may request an assessment be conducted by a private social worker or another mental health professional who will speak to each parent, the children, and any other relevant persons.
 The judge will also consider the child’s current living situation as well as any history of violence between family members.
 After compiling all the relevant information, the judge will make an order outlining who has decision-making responsibility for the children based on what is in their best interests.

-If you need help understanding your parental rights and the associated legal proceedings, our compassionate team of lawyers at Gelman and Associates can assist you and ensure that your rights as a parent are protected.
+If you need help understanding your parental rights and the associated legal proceedings, our compassionate team of lawyers at Gelman & Associates can assist you and ensure that your rights as a parent are protected.
 Contact us today for a free consultation.